 I’m finding I’m using my computer as the source nearly all the time these days.
 Either Pandora Plus(which is worth it for the quality improvement, no ads and being able to FF/RW maneuver around all I want), Archive.org, Youtube (I embarrassingly admit) or from my own library which usually plays via VLC.
 A lot of streaming in other words, and nothing else really; certainly no turntable, DAT, cassette tape(I still have a working JVC from 1984), reel to reel etc… and I never listen to the radio so no tuner needed either.
 I either just need an amp/preamp or integrated amp.
 For space, cost, features needed, quality available, outputs available (many integrated amps, even some Marantz, have no sub output or optical input, and I don’t just mean headphone amps).
 So the field for amps narrowed quickly.
 The final contenders: The questionable Sprout and Denon which are both compact amps, and a Teac, which is what I ended up getting.
 I’ve never owned Teac before but am very familiar with their R2Rs.
 The Sprout looks like something Radio Shack would have sold with the cheap faux-wood vinyl sticker(that everyone else seems to love), and is either underpowered or overpriced.
 Your choice.
 The Denon looks awesome and I nearly bought it.
 But the wattage difference and double the price of the Teac made me choose the Teac at 100w vs. the Denon and Sprout which had 35w and ~26w, respectively.
 I know wattage isn’t everything and this is a majorly low-impedance system, but I’m going to be driving some big speakers and those are a big leap from 100watts.
 The Teac has everything I need and among the least of what I don’t.
 An equalizer is something I’ll probably end up getting since I can’t imagine everything not needing to be tweaked, and using online EQs isn’t ideal, to me.

-The Teac’s connected to a Klipsch R-112SW which is a Reference series 12-inch sub that I already have hooked up and looks like a giant piece of furniture.
+The Teac’s connected to a Klipsch R-112SW which is a Reference series 12-inch sub that I already have hooked up and looks like a giant piece of black furniture.
 It has to be broken in, but it still sounds a lot better than most of my other furniture though.
 I was wondering what difference a “better” sub would make to a pretty decent, but nowhere nearly as powerful system as the reference series, would be.
-Bass frequencies are different animals.
+Turns out a lot.
+Not WOW!, but a big enough difference to make a big, noticeable difference.
+Bass frequencies are different animals because they’re omnidirectional.
 I didn’t get the 115SW because a 15-inch sub would be totally excessive for my current needs.
-My wife can now sense the bass frequencies 2 floors away when I have the 112SW turned up a little which I’ll have to be careful of at night.
-Plus it would have more than doubled my price for the 112SW.
+The bass is tight and precise, not muddy or furry.
+Or boomy, which is a typical problem people have with subs.
+Although subtle, my wife can now sense the bass frequencies 2 floors away when I have the 112SW turned up a little which I’ll have to be careful of at night or naptime.
+Plus the 15-inch sub, which must be MASSIVE, would have more than doubled my price for the 112SW.
 With some of the money I saved, I got a Klipsch wireless adapter (WA-2) for the sub so I can put it where it sounds best and has no cables(except the power of course).
 It’s too nice-looking to have a long cable running out of it and as I mentioned I’m simplifying.
 There are quite a few wireless sub adapters out there, and even though the WA-2 isn’t the cheapest or best-rated in the world, depending on what site you’re on–it’s 5 of 5 stars and rave reviews on Klipsch.com– it’s custom-made by Klipsch for the 112SW and 115SW models, which I’ve learned is often a valuable feature and renders it the best choice.
 I never considered wireless satellite or bookshelf speakers because there’s no way I can be convinced there isn’t signal loss and/or other quality compromises that I don’t want to make, even if some high-quality firms are making them now.
 Most wireless speakers lack character as well and are boring.
 Since sub frequencies aren’t directional, I’m not as worried.